 Products in development

-- Kits for prepairing unbiased small-RNA (or fragmented RNA) libraries for next-generation sequencing
+- Kits for preparing unbiased small-RNA (or fragmented RNA) libraries for next-generation sequencing

-- Kits for prepairing libraries greatly enriched in small RNAs containing 2'-O-methy modifications at their 3' ends
+- Kits for preparing libraries greatly enriched in small RNAs containing 2'-O-methy modifications at their 3' ends

 - Quantification of highly fragmented mRNAs isolated from formaldehyde-fixed, paraffin-embedded tissue specimens